bitcoinjs/blkdat-stream/README.md

 # blkdat-stream

-A streamline blk\*.dat stream module, useful for parsing the Bitcoin blockchain
+A lite blk\*.dat streaming module, useful for parsing the Bitcoin blockchain

 ### Example